New Career Center

 Whether you want certification for personal or career-related reasons, we're glad you're here to join the 50,000+ nursing professionals who proudly hold a PNCB credential.

-Learn more about PNCB's latest Free CE module: Competency Framework for Pediatric RNs.
+Learn more about PNCB's latest Free CE module: Competency Framework for Pediatric Nurse Practitioners.

-Learn more about PNCB's latest Pediatric Updates module: Primary Care: 2023 Current Concepts.
+Learn more about PNCB's latest Pediatric Updates module: Primary Care: Behavioral/Mental Health Focus 2024.

 Our thought-leaders make pediatric nursing stronger.